-The Olympus DSX range covers measurement, investigation, and reporting, and allows intuitive operation.
+The Evident DSX range covers measurement, investigation, and reporting, and allows intuitive operation.
 This means in-depth microscopy knowledge is no longer required for precise inspection.

 In addition, the DSX series include digital capture and display which allows on-screen viewing for long-term training, discussions or operation.
 The capabilities of DSX series opto-digital microscopes allow the research team to analyze different types of evidence in more detail, including pen marks, and fingerprints.